dkochmanski/charming-clim/doc/grafts.md

 1. If we assume device-specific unit results may drastically differ (density may vary from say 1200dpi on a printer down to 160dpi on a desktop[^4]!.
 The very same square could have 20cm on a paper sheet, 10cm and 7cm on different displays and 1cm on a terminal.
-From the perspective of person who uses the application this may be confusing because physical objects doesn't change size without a reason.
+From the perspective of a person who uses the application, this may be confusing because physical objects don't change size without a reason.

 2. Another possible approach is to assume the physical world distances measured in millimeters (or inches if you must).
 Thanks to that object will have a similar size on different mediums.
 This is better but still not good.
 We have to acknowledge that most computer displays are pixel based.
-Specifying a distances in millimeters will inevitably lead to worse drawing quality[^5] (compared to the situation when we use pixels as the base unit).
-Moreover conversion from millimeter values to pixel will most inevitably lead to work on floats.
+Specifying distances in millimeters will inevitably lead to worse drawing quality[^5] (compared to the situation when we use pixels as the base unit).
+Moreover, conversion from millimeter values to the pixel will most inevitably lead to work on floats.

 3. Some applications may have specific demands.
-For instance application is meant to run on a bus stop showing arrival times.
-Space of the display is very limited and we can't afford approximation from high-density specification (in pixels or millimeters) to 80x40 screen (5 lines of 8 characters with 5x8 dots each).
+For instance, application is meant to run on a bus stop showing arrival times.
+Space of the display is very limited and we can't afford approximation from the high-density specification (in pixels or millimeters) to 80x40 screen (5 lines of 8 characters with 5x8 dots each).
 We need to be very precise and the ability to request a particular unit size for a sheet is essential.
-Of course we want to test such application on a computer screen.
+Of course, we want to test such application on a computer screen.

 I will try to answer this question in a moment.
-First we have to talk about the `CLIM` specification and limitations imposed by McCLIM's implementaiton of grafts.
+First, we have to talk about the `CLIM` specification and limitations imposed by McCLIM's implementation of grafts.

 [^3]: See some [general recommendations](http://bauhh.dyndns.org:8000/clim-spec/12-4.html).

-[^4]: Technically it should be [PPI not DPI](https://99designs.com/blog/tips/ppi-vs-dpi-whats-the-difference/) (pixels per inch).
+[^4]: Technically it should be [PPI, not DPI](https://99designs.com/blog/tips/ppi-vs-dpi-whats-the-difference/) (pixels per inch).

 [^5]: Given programmer specifies sheet size in integers (like 100x100).

-## Ports, grafts and McCLIM limitations
+## Ports, grafts, and McCLIM limitations

-If port is a physical connection to a display server then graft is its screen representation.
+If a port is a physical connection to a display server then graft is its screen representation.
 The following picture illustrates how the same physical screen may be perceived depending on its settings and the way we look at it.